 - One-year exchange program between Kharkiv National University of Radioelectronics (Ukraine) and Linnaeus University (Sweden): entrepreneurial and business development studies for Ukrainian students

 - Cooperation with Peking University (China): teacher training programs, technical writing and technical English courses, and on-the-job training programs for interns in Beijing

-- Information Quality: research project with Linnaeus University (Sweden), pilot project which Ericsson and Sigma publicly founded
+- Information Quality: the research project with Linnaeus University (Sweden), a pilot project which Ericsson and Sigma publicly founded

 - Internet of Things: cooperation with Malmö University (Sweden)